WayneLambert/portfolio/blog/README.md

 - A [contents page](https://waynelambert.dev/blog/contents/) allows visitors to see the full range of posts on the blog.
 The relationship between categories and posts is a many-to-many relationship, therefore the same post may appear more than once on the contents page.
 - Django templates code is written in many files making it more easily maintainable and following the DRY principle.
 - Media is stored on Amazon S3.
-- The sites transactional emails are handled using Amazon's Simple Email Service.
+- The site's transactional emails are handled using Amazon's Simple Email Service.

 ## Technologies Used